 Definitions

-Kubernetes is a tool that allows you to run workloads in a cluster of computers called nodes.
+Kubernetes is a tool that allows you to runarrow-up-right workloads in a cluster of computers called nodes.
 It automates deployment, scaling and management of containerized applications [1].

-Workloads are abstracted as Pods, the most atomical element of the Kubernetes architecture, that can group one or more containers.
+Workloads are abstracted as Podsarrow-up-right, the most atomical element of the Kubernetes architecture, that can group one or more containers.

 Objects in Kubernetes are typically described in yaml files.
 Each object has the required properties apiVersion, kind, metadata and spec [2].